AlexGReyes/HTML-and-CSS-Projects/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com)-->

-This repository includes all the project developed at The Tech Academy using HTML and CSS.
+This repository includes all the projects developed in The Tech Academy using HTML and CSS.

 <p align="right">(<a href="#top">back to top</a>)</p>